heyimjustalex/HideAndSeekTheGame/README.md

-# Hide and seek - the game
+# Hide and seek - the Game

 Project for distributed systems course